thomasgtaylor/how.wtf/content/post/2022-10-01-interfaces-in-python.md

 ---
-title: Interfaces in Python
-date: 2022-10-01T15:30:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2022-10-01 15:30:00-04:00
 description: How to implement or create interfaces in Python
-categories:
-- Programming
 tags:
+- python
-- Python
+title: Interfaces in Python
 ---

 Python does not have the traditional `interface` keyword as seen in other programming languages.
 Instead, the language supports ducktyping and multiple inheritance which may satisfy the need for interfaces for some use cases.